apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/030-lesson-1-learn-about-the-data-set.md

 column families.
 Each column family contains one or more specific columns.
 The row_key value is a primary key that uniquely identifies each row.

-Drill allows direct queries on MapR-DB and HBase tables.
+Drill directly queries MapR-DB and HBase tables.
 Unlike other SQL on Hadoop options, Drill requires no overlay schema definitions in Hive to work with this data.
-Think about a MapR-DB or HBase table with thousands of columns, such as a time-series database, and the pain of having to manage duplicate schemas for it in Hive!
+Drill removes the pain of having to manage duplicate schemas in Hive when you have a MapR-DB or HBase table with thousands of columns typical of a time-series database.

 ### Products Table